Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: FedMobile

+FedMobile picks the \textit{first} qualified upload relay during the search interval.
+Note that it is possible that no qualified upload relay is met, in which case no uploading via relaying is performed.
+The determination of setting parameters $\theta$ and $\Theta$ will be addressed in Section \ref{section_conv}, following the theoretical analysis of their impact on convergence.

-\textbf{How to relay the local updates to the server?} FedMobile ensures that the same piece of information is delivered to the server \textit{exactly once} by devising a simple yet storage-efficient mechanism.
-Upon a CLU exchange event at time $t$ between a sender client $i$ and a relay client $j$:
+\textbf{Upload Relay Mechanism.} FedMobile implements a streamlined and storage-efficient mechanism to guarantee the delivery of a specific piece of information to the server precisely once, all while avoiding the need to retain client ID information.
+When a CLU exchange event occurs at time $t$ involving a sender client $i$ and a relay client $j$, the following steps are employed:

 \underline{RESET} (by sender): After sending its current CLU $m^t_i$, sender client $i$ resets its CLU to $m^t_i := 0$